PrefixMemory-Tuning: Modernizing Prefix-Tuning by Decoupling the Prefix from Attention: Verification Experiment Setup

 \subsection{Attention Pattern Visualization}

 This experiment examines how different fine-tuning methods impact attention behavior.
-We use {{LLaMA2-7B-Chat}} and {{Qwen2.5-3B-Instruct}} as base models, and fine-tune their respective {{prefix-tuning}} and {{prefix-tuning+}} variants using the same data and settings as in the previous experiment.
+We use {{LLaMA2-7B-Chat}} and {{Qwen2.5-3B-Instruct}} as base models, and fine-tune their respective {{prefix-tuning}} and {{\method{}}} variants using the same data and settings as in the previous experiment.
 We select one example each from the IID (GoEmotions) and OOD (Banking77) datasets as test inputs.
-For each model, we extract the {self.attn.attn\_weight} from the final layer and visualize it as a heatmap to reveal attention patterns.
+For each model, we extract the \texttt{self.attn.attn\_weight} from the final layer and visualize it as a heatmap to reveal attention patterns.
 For the {{prefix-tuning}} variants, we isolate the attention weights corresponding only to real tokens (excluding prefix tokens), normalize them, and then produce the heatmap visualization.
+The results of the experiment are found in figure \ref{fig:mesh1}.
+A systematic analysis of these attention patterns from the perspective of attention sinks~\citep{xiao2023efficient} would be an interesting direction for future work.